-Figure 4.6(b) presents the calculated pressure-composition phase diagram obtained by the proposed Gibbs energy minimization technique.
-Colors and other designations in Figure 4.6(b) are the same as in Figure 4.6 (a present proposed for the same as in Figure 4.6 (a present proposed for the same as in Figure 4.6 (b), we can draw the following conclusions.
-First, we see good agreement between the diagrams calculated by two different approaches.
-One might not even recognize the difference in the diagrams in Figure 4.6(a) and Figure 4.6(b) visually.
+Figure 4.6 (b) presents the calculated pressure-composition phase diagram obtained by the proposed Gibbs energy minimization technique.
+The colors and other designations in Figure 4.6 (b) are the same as in Figure 4.6 (a).
+By analyzing Figure 4.6 (a) and Figure 4.6(b), we can draw the following conclusions.
+First, it can be seen that there is good agreement between the diagrams calculated by the two different approaches.
+One might not even visually recognize the difference in the diagrams in Figure 4.6 (a) and Figure 4.6 (b).
 Indeed, the difference is small up to the critical region.
 This fact is illustrated in Figure 4.7.
-Figure 4.7 shows the modulus of the difference in the calculated mole fractions of vapor phase obtained by two approaches.
-The maximum pressure presented in Figure 4.7 equals to 95% of the critical pressure.
-Thus, at such pressures, the mole fractions of vapor calculated by two approaches differ in no more than the second digit.
-We see the greatest difference in the critical region.
-Figure 4.8(a) shows the zoomed area of the diagram in Figure 4.6(a) corresponding to the critical region.
-Figure 4b shows the same zoomed area taken from the diagram in Figure 4.6(b).
-We see a difference in the diagram behavior.
+Figure 4.7 shows the modulus of the difference in the calculated mole fractions of the vapor phase obtained by two approaches.
+The maximum pressure presented in Figure 4.7 is equal to 95% of the critical pressure.
+Thus, at such pressures, the mole fractions of the vapor calculated by the two approaches differ in no more than the second digit after the decimal point.
+The greatest difference is seen in the critical region.
+Figure 4.8 (a) shows the zoomed in area of the diagram in Figure 4.6 (a) corresponding to the critical region.
+Figure 4.6 (b) shows the same zoomed area taken from the diagram in Figure 4.6 (b).
+A difference in the diagram behavior can be seen.
 This result is quite expected since flash calculations may result in unreliable values for physical properties in the critical region (Danesh, 1998).
-Flash calculations require large numbers of iterations in the critical region - Figure 4.9 shows the actual number of iterations used in our simulations to obtain results in Figure 4.8(a).
+Flash calculations require large numbers of iterations in the critical region - Figure 4.9 shows the actual number of iterations used in our simulations to obtain the results in Figure 4.8 (a).
 The maximum number of iterations is 100.
-We use this limitation on the maximum number of iterations to get the results of flash calculations in a reasonable time.
-Note that the maximum number of iterations equals to six by default in ECLIPSE 300 (ECLIPSE 2014).
+This limitation is used to get the results of flash calculations in a reasonable time.
+In this case, the computational time required to obtain the vapor-liquid equilibrium parameters at constant composition is equal to 58.89s.
+The same calculations take 22.03s in the case of Gibbs energy minimization.
+The flash calculations computation time is mostly controlled by the time necessary to calculate the parameters of vapor-liquid equilibrium near the critical zone (see Figure 4.19).
+Thus, the chosen limitation for a maximum number of iterations is large enough to provide an accuracy of the calculation near the critical zone that can be compatible with the one provided by the free energy minimization algorithm.
+Note, the maximum number of iterations is equal to six by default in ECLIPSE 300 (ECLIPSE 2014).
 Thus, we see in Figure 4.9 that even with such large values of the maximum number of iterations, performing flash calculations in the critical region is problematic.
-However, comparing Figure 4.8(a) and Figure 4.8(b), to confirm or disprove that the flash calculations introduce the greatest error, we need more detailed experimental data on the parameters of the mixture in the critical region.
+However, comparing Figure 4.8 (a) and Figure 4.8 (b), to confirm or disprove that the flash calculations introduce the greatest error, we need more detailed experimental data on the parameters of the mixture in the critical region.
 Second, both the Gibbs energy minimization technique and flash calculations give good agreement between calculated and experimental results.
-We see that the calculated boundaries of two-phase regions are very close to the experimental data obtained by Davalos et al., 1976.
+It can be seen that the calculated boundaries of two-phase regions are very close to the experimental data obtained by Davalos et al.,1976.

-Figure 4.6 Pressure-composition phase diagram for the methane-ethane binary mixture at T =

-250K as a result of a) flash calculations and b) Gibbs minimization algorithm binary mixture at T = 250K as a result of a) flash calculations and b) Gibbs minimization algorithm
+Figure 4.6 Pressure-composition phase diagram for methane-ethane binary mixture at $T=250~\mathrm{K}$ as a result of a) flash calculations and b) Gibbs minimization algorithm

-Figure 4.7 The modulus of the difference in molar fractions of the vapor phase calculated by flash calculations and the proposed Gibbs energy minimization technique (methane-ethane binary mixture)
+Figure 4.7 Modulus of difference in molar fractions of vapor phase calculated by flash calculations and the proposed Gibbs energy minimization technique (methane-ethane binary mixture)